-But unlike circuit-switched counterparts, Internet networks are packetswitched networks, which can be more efficient.
+But unlike circuit-switched counterparts, Internet networks are packet-switched networks, which can be more efficient.
 Since we can slice conversations up into packets, we can squeeze them into smaller spaces.
 If there are pauses in a conversation or someone's on hold, applications don't hold up the network.
 And that creates an opportunity to use the network's available capacity for other users.
 The trade-off is one that swaps circuit switching's quality of service (QoS) with packet switching's efficiency and cost savings.
 Try to have a VoIP call when there's too much traffic on a portion of the network and your call quality will drop.
-But packet switching special features, such as "packet prioritization," that can allow voice packets to gain delivery priority over packets for applications like e-mail, where a slight delay is OK.
+But packet switching quality is getting much better.
+Networking standards are now offering special features, such as "packet prioritization," that can allow voice packets to gain delivery priority over packets for applications like e-mail, where a slight delay is OK.

-21. Transmission technologies that enable voice communications (phone calls) to take place over the Internet as well as private packet-switched networks.
 When voice is digitized, "telephone service" simply becomes another application that sits on top of the Internet, like the Web, e-mail, or FTP.
 VoIP calls between remote offices can save long distance charges.
 And when the phone system becomes a computer application, you can do a lot more.
-Wellimplemented VoIP systems allow users' browsers access to their voice mail inbox, one-click video conferencing and call forwarding, point-and-click conference call setup, and other features, but you'll still have a phone number, just like with POTS.
+Well-implemented VoIP systems allow users' browsers access to their voice mail inbox, one-click video conferencing and call forwarding, point-and-click conference call setup, and other features, but you'll still have a phone number, just like with POTS.